leaf-gg/boilerplate-versions/README.md

 **Features:**

  - Compressed and minified JS and CSS files;
- - Pre-processor SASS included in the branch master.
+ - Pre-processor SASS, LESS and Stylus separated per branches.

+**First of all, select your branch: Sass, Less or Stylus and clone the repo**

 **How to use?**